Cece Wu, P.E., PTOE

 What do you enjoy about being a traffic engineer/transportation planner?

-A former professor told our class that robots will take over most of the employment positions available on the market, but engineering is one they cannot replace.
-The strategies and critical thinking involved in the field of engineering is something only we humans are capable of.
-As a transportation engineer, I love the challenges brought on by the profession.
-I get to work alongside professionals in many other disciplines and learn to approach problems from different angles.
-It is a mind-opening profession.
+A former professor once told our class that robots may take over many jobs, but engineering is one they cannot replace.
+The critical thinking and problem-solving required in engineering are uniquely human.
+As a transportation engineer, I enjoy the challenges the profession brings.
+I work alongside professionals from many disciplines and learn to approach problems from different perspectives—it’s a truly mind-opening field.

 What are your interests outside of traffic engineering?

-I am interested in outdoor activities such as hiking, camping, and kayaking.
-My friends and I plan these activities every now and then to take breaks from the fast-paced city life.
-I have also started snowboarding as a new hobby.
+I enjoy outdoor activities such as hiking, camping, and kayaking, which my friends and I plan as a way to step away from fast-paced city life.
+More recently, I’ve also taken up snowboarding as a new hobby.

 What excites you about the future of transportation?